studiokrause/obs-lower-thirds/README.md

 3. Add new browser source, pointing to file "lower thirds/browser-source.html".
 Set width to 1920 (or any other you use for streaming).
 4. You can use predefined list - just click on the name - or type new data on the fly, then show them by clicking "Show".
 You can edit predefined values in "control-panel.html" file.
 Also you can change the logo.
 Basically, you can change everything, cause it's just a bunch of CSS lines :)

-Tested only on PC, OBS 25.0+.
-I hope it'll run on Mac and Linux too.
+Works only on Windows, OBS 25.0+.
+It'll not run on Mac and Linux because there is no Custom Browser Docks feature for them yet.

 It's just a working proof of concept, but works OK.
 I use simple transition, but you can do your own template and animate with CSS transitions, keyframes or whatever you want.
 For communication between control panel and browser layer I use BroadcastChannel API.